arielsalminen/vue-design-system/README.md

 # Vue Design System

-[Vue Design System](https://github.com/viljamis/vue-design-system) is an open-source tool for building UI design systems.
+[Vue Design System](http://vueds.com) is an open-source tool for building UI design systems.
 It provides you and your team a set of organized tools, patterns & practices to build upon so that you can get started with actual app code faster.

 The tool is built on top of [Vue.js](https://vuejs.org), [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) & [Vue Webpack Template](http://vuejs-templates.github.io/webpack/) and is aimed for designers and front-end developers who have at least basic knowledge of component based workflows + HTML, SCSS & JavaScript.

 Even though this is a system prototyping tool first and foremost, it has all the means to turn into your organization’s actual design system in the end.

 Made by [@viljamis](https://twitter.com/viljamis).
-Read more from [the official docs](https://github.com/viljamis/vue-design-system) on GitHub.
+See also [the official website](http://vueds.com) of Vue Design System.

 ## Features